-He who has the gold, makes the rules
+He who has the gold or BITCOIN, makes the rules

-Today’s post is written by Ivy Ray, Senior Procurement Specialist at SafeSourcing Inc.
+Today’s re-post with a twist is written by Ivy Ray, Senior Procurement Specialist at SafeSourcing Inc.

 Our personal data is constantly being collected by retailers and service providers that we utilize every day.
 Initially this practice was designed as an effort to discover the customers’ likes, dislikes, preferences, needs, and goals and then use that information to shift gears to better meet their needs in the future.
 Also this assists the supplier in retaining customers by creating incentives for repeat purchases.
 Our data is valuable and we give it freely in exchange for access, or for discount offers and select promotions.